 Productive soil is rich in organic matter and nutrients, which makes it an ideal place for plants to grow.
 Fertile soil, on the other hand, has a high level of minerals and nutrients, making it an ideal place for plants to grow.

 Productive soil vs Fertile soil

 A soil may be fertile but may not be productive.
-As for example, saline soil may have all the essential elements for plant growth but cannot be fertile because of excess Na-salts, which disturb the balance with other nutrient ions like Ca2+ Mg2+, K+ etc. But a productive soil is, of course, a fertile soil.
+For example, saline soil may have all the essential elements for plant growth but cannot be fertile because of excess Na-salts, which disturb the balance with other nutrient ions like Ca2+ Mg2+, K+, etc. But a productive soil is, of course, fertile soil.

 Under these conditions, crop growth is restricted though the soil has sufficient amounts of nutrients.
 We can easily understand these two terms in the following equation-